markupai/mcp/CONTRIBUTING.md

-# Contributing to Markup.ai MCP Server
+# Contributing to Markup AI MCP Server

-We welcome contributions to the Markup.ai MCP Server!
+We welcome contributions to the Markup AI MCP Server!
 This document provides guidelines for contributing to the project.

 ## Getting Started